Frequently Asked Questions

 Muay Thai Kickboxing is a national sport and passion in Thailand.
 It is a fighting technique borne out of the realities of combat.
 It is a fighting style that uses punches, kicks, elbows, and knees.
 It is the main stand up striking system used in the Ultimate Fighting Championship.

 What is Mixed Martial Arts (MMA)?

-Am I too old to start BJJ or Kickboxing training?
+Am I too old or too young to start training in BJJ or Kickboxing?

-We have students ranging from 5 to 50.
+We have students ranging from 4 to 59 years old.
+Children are evaluated to determine readiness.
 We always recommend that you see your physician before starting if you are not sure if you are physically able to do so.
 Once you start, you will begin to learn new skills, lose weight, and feel an improvement in you conditioning.